 • Pour in the wet ingredients: coffee, olive oil, vanilla, vinegar.
 Whisk it all together until a smooth batter is formed.
 You'll notice it might get a little foamy – that's the baking soda/vinegar reaction happening.
 Stop whisking when the mixture is combined and no lumps remain – don't overmix or the cake will be tough.

 • Pour batter into prepared pan, and bake for 28-32 minutes if using a 9-inch round pan, or 32-34 minutes if using an 8-inch round or square pan, until cake springs back when touched and a tester inserted in the center comes out clean.
+See full list of baking pan sizes and bake times in Notes below.

 • Let cake cool in pan on a rack for 10 minutes, then invert the pan onto the rack to release the cake, remove the parchment from the bottom, and flip back right side up onto a cake plate.
 Let cake cool while you prepare the ganache.